Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 The whole process takes about as long as a coffee, and you only do it once.

-- Check compatibility.
+1. Check compatibility.
 Most phones from 2019 onward support eSIM and must be carrier-unlocked.
 On iPhone go to Settings, Cellular, Add eSIM; on Android look under SIM manager.
-If you see the option, you are good.
+If you see the option, you’re good.

-- Buy your plan.
+2. Buy your plan.
 Choose a regional Europe or single-country plan that matches your trip, and pay online.
-You will get a QR code and install link by email and in the provider’s app.
+You’ll get a QR code and install link by email and in the provider’s app.

-That fourth step, turning off home roaming, is the one travelers forget and the one that protects your bank account.
+That fourth step, turning off home roaming, is the one travelers forget — and the one I forgot in Lisbon.
+It’s also the one that protects your bank account.
+Do it on the sofa the night before and you’ll never get that £18 text.

 Pros and Cons of a Travel eSIM in Europe